Soldier on Soldier Attacks Fast Facts

 June 8, 2012 - Col. Gregory Gross reschedules Major Hasan's hearing.
 The decision is made by the judge after Hasan shows up in court with a beard, which is in violation of military regulations.

-August 17, 2012 - A military appeals court halts the murder case against Maj.
-Nidal Hasan indefinitely, to determine whether the Army can forcibly shave Hasan's beard during trial.
+August 17, 2012 - A military appeals court halts the murder case against Hasan indefinitely, to determine whether the Army can forcibly shave Hasan's beard during trial.

 October 18, 2012 - A military appeals court decides that Hasan can be forcibly shaved, despite his assertion that his religion requires he wear a beard.

-November 19, 2012 - The US government asks a military appeals court to deny Hasan's request to keep his beard and to reject the defense motion to remove Col. Gregory Gross as the judge overseeing the court-martial proceedings.
+November 19, 2012 - The US government asks a military appeals court to deny Hasan's request to keep his beard and to reject the defense motion to remove Col. Gross as the judge overseeing the court-martial proceedings.

-December 3, 2012 - A military appeals court removes Col. Gregory Gross as the judge in Maj.
-Nidal Hasan's court-martial saying he is biased.
+December 3, 2012 - A military appeals court removes Col. Gross as the judge in Hasan's court-martial, saying he is biased.
 The ruling makes the judge's order for Hasan's beard to be shaved invalid.

 December 4, 2012 - Col. Tara Osborn is appointed as the new judge in Hasan's case.

-June 3, 2013 - Col. Tara Osborn rules that Hasan is physically fit to represent himself during his court-martial.
+June 3, 2013 - Col. Osborn rules that Hasan is physically fit to represent himself during his court-martial.
 Hasan was shot and paralyzed from the chest down on the day of the massacre in which he is accused of killing 13 people.
 He can only sit for limited periods of time.

 August 6, 2013 - Hasan's court-martial begins.
 During opening statements, Hasan declares, "The evidence will clearly show that I am the shooter."